wsmoses/optricks/README.md

 More information including news, downloads, speed tests, documentation, and tutorials can be found on the main site <a href="http://optricks.thezonecorp.com">http://optricks.thezonecorp.com</a>.

 In the event that the main site is down (likely due to a power outage in my area), more information will be posted here.
-In any case, if the this or the main site has any issues (ranging from javascript errors to typos), please email me at <a href="mailto:wmoses@thezonecorp.com">wmoses@thezonecorp.com</a>.
+In any case, if this or the main site has any issues (ranging from javascript errors to typos), please email me at <a href="mailto:wmoses@thezonecorp.com">wmoses@thezonecorp.com</a>.